 Negative Temperature Coefficient Sensors

-As resistance changes, the PCM uses this signal that correlates voltage to temperature.
-Based on this input it makes output decisions based on engine temperature.
-If the engine is too hot, the PCM will disengage the compressor.
+The PCM uses this signal to operate actuators like the engine cooling fan based on engine temperature.
+If the engine is too hot, the PCM will disengage the air conditioner's compressor.

-Automotive air conditioning systems also use NTC sensors to monitor air temperature.
-The In Car Temperature sensor (ICTS) is an NTC that monitors the air temperature of the passenger compartment.
-The ambient temperature sensor (ATC) monitors the air temperature outside of the vehicle.
+Automotive air conditioning systems also use NTC sensors to monitor in-car air temperature.
+The (ICTS) In Car Temperature sensor is an NTC that monitors the air temperature of the passenger compartment.
+The (ATC) ambient temperature sensor monitors the air temperature outside of the vehicle.
 The EATC compares these values and makes output decisions based on the difference.